Introduction

 - Moisture Retention: Implement curing methods that retain moisture, such as water curing, curing compounds, or covering concrete with wet burlap or plastic sheets to prevent evaporation.

 - Adjusting Mix Design: Modify the mix design based on anticipated environmental conditions.
-For instance, using admixtures that enhance workability and reduce water content can mitigate the effects of high temperatures.
+For instance, using admixtures that enhance workability and reduce water content can help mitigate the effects of high temperatures.

 Common Misconceptions Surrounding Target Mean Strength in Concrete —